 Despite the promises of these new laws, the former slaves and their descendants, along with other racial and ethnic minorities, did not receive equal treatment under the law.
-In fact, in 1896, the Supreme Court of the United States ruled that State governments could separate people of different races as long as the separate facilities were equal.
-This "separate but equal" doctrine lasted until 1954 when the Supreme Court overruled its previous decision in cases involving schools in Kansas, South Carolina, Virginia, and Delaware.
-Also in the 1890s, African-Americans were kept from exercising their right to vote by taxes, called "poll taxes", that had to be paid before a person could cast a vote and by tests given by voting registrars who had the power to pass or fail an applicant based on the color of his or her skin.
-Poll taxes and voting tests were finally outlawed by the Voting Rights Act of 1965.
+In 1896, the U.S. Supreme Court ruled that state governments could separate people of different races as long as the separate facilities were equal.
+This "separate but equal" doctrine lasted until 1954.

 Public Accommodations and Facilities

-Title IV of the Civil Rights Act of 1964 prohibits discrimination in public schools because of race, color, religion, sex, or national origin.
-Public schools include elementary schools, secondary schools and public colleges and universities.
+Title IV of the Civil Rights Act of 1964 prohibits discrimination in public schools (including elementary schools, secondary schools and public colleges and universities) because of race, color, religion, sex, or national origin.

-Title VII of the Civil Rights Act of 1964 prohibits employment discrimination because of race, color, religion, sex, or national origin.
+Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of a person's race, color, religion, sex, or national origin.

 In 1962, Cesar Chavez set out to organize migrant farm workers in the California grape fields into a union.
-The farm workers were mostly Hispanic, although there were other ethnic groups represented, and had an average family income of about $2,000 per year.
+The farm workers were mostly Hispanic (although there were other ethnic groups represented like Filipinos) and had an average family income of about $2,000 per year.
 In 1965, the farm workers went on strike in a movement known as La Causa.
 In 1966, Mr. Chavez led a 250-mile march from Delano to Sacramento to bring attention to the farm workers' conditions.
-The nonviolent strike lasted 3 years.
-In the end, most California grapes were grown in fields with Farm Workers Union labor.
+The nonviolent strike lasted three years.

 The Voting Rights Act of 1965 prohibits discrimination in voting practices or procedures because of race and color.
 In 1957 and 1960, Congress had enacted voting rights laws that took small steps toward increasing minority voting participation for all Americans.
 The 1965 Act, however, made huge strides towards making voting rights a reality.
 The Act prohibited literacy tests and poll taxes which had been used to prevent blacks from voting.
 In 1975, Congress recognized the need to protect citizens who did not read or speak English well enough to participate in the political process and expanded the protections of the Voting Rights Act to them.